 Your application will be made non-active if we need to find out whether you qualify to join or remain on the Housing Needs Register, or where we need to check whether you are eligible for a particular band or property type.

 You need to tell us before your circumstances change or as soon as possible afterwards so we can make sure our records are up to date and that your application is prioritised correctly.
+You can inform us of a change in your circumstances on the Herts Choice Homes website.

 If we think you have deliberately worsened your circumstances to gain extra priority on the Housing Needs Register you will be placed in the priority band you held or would have held before your circumstances changed.
 This will be reviewed after one year from the date you were considered to have deliberately worsened your circumstances